rockobonaparte/cloaca/SyncContextTest/plan.md

    Request something from external subsystems; the external subsystem should block for one iteration before supplying it (this task should then pause)
 ```

+# Next Steps
+1. Try to make the mechanics for this reusable so it's easy to expose a blocking call to the interpreter.
+2. Experiment with serializing this state.
+To do this well, that means serializing actions and having everything restore between restarts
+   of the entire application.